 Section 305(b) of the MSA directs Federal agencies to consult with NMFS on all actions or proposed actions that may adversely affect EFH.
 The MSA (section 3) defines EFH as "those waters and substrate necessary to fish for spawning, breeding, feeding, or growth to maturity."
 Adverse effect means any impact that reduces quality or quantity of EFH, and may include direct or indirect physical, chemical, or biological alteration of the waters or substrate and loss of (or injury to) benthic organisms, prey species and their habitat, and other ecosystem components, if such modifications reduce the quality or quantity of EFH.
 Adverse effects on EFH may result from actions occurring within EFH or outside of it and may include site-specific or EFH-wide impacts, including individual, cumulative, or synergistic consequences of actions (50 CFR 600.810).
-Section 305(b) also requires NMFS to recommend measures that can be taken by the Action Agency to conserve EFH.
+Section 305(b) also requires NMFS to recommend measures that can be taken by the action agency to conserve EFH.

-This analysis is based, in part, on the EFH assessment provided by Caltrans and descriptions of EFH for Pacific Coast salmon (PFMC 2014) contained in the fishery management plans developed by the PFMC and approved by the Secretary of Commerce.
+This analysis is based, in part, on the EFH assessment provided by the [Federal agency] and descriptions of EFH for [choose appropriate Fishery Management Plans (FMPs) Pacific Coast groundfish (Pacific Fishery Management Council [PFMC] 2005), coastal pelagic species (CPS) (PFMC 1998), Pacific Coast salmon (PFMC 2014); and highly migratory species (HMS) (PFMC (2007)] contained in the fishery management plans developed by the PFMC and approved by the Secretary of Commerce.

-3.1 Essential Fish Habitat Affected by the Project
+3.1.
+Essential Fish Habitat Affected by the Project